jek-bao-choo/splunk-otel-example/infrastructure/docker-kafka-druid-trino/README.md

 ---

-# Create druid.properties for Presto's connector to Druid to use.
+# Create druid.properties for Trino's connector to Druid to use.

 Create a `druid.properties` file following the instruction here https://trino.io/docs/current/connector/druid.html